By Gergely Orosz, the author of The Pragmatic Engineer Newsletter and Building Mobile Apps at Scale

 The Software Engineer's Guidebook

 Navigating senior, tech lead, staff and principal positions at tech companies and startups.
 An Amazon #1 Best Seller.
-Now in ebook format as well!
+New: the Korean translation is out now!

 The Software Engineer's Guidebook